Blog | Personal Finance

 Why You Need Money to Live a Full Life

-The necessity of knowing what you believe about money and what's important in life
+Get clear on your beliefs about money and what's important in life

 the online game that increases your financial iq - play now

 So, rich kids might deny the value of money and try to live a life of poverty.
-And poor kids might hate the fact they grew up with money and make it the most important thing in their life.
+And poor kids might hate the fact they grew up without money and make it the most important thing in their life.

 Most people don't take the time to sit down and understand what they really believe about money.
 For some, money is the root of all evil, to be avoided at all cost, not talked about, and demonized.
 People who make money are the enemy.
 It's the rich against the poor.